 If your lender has all of the proper information, but just got the math wrong, solving the problem can be a little more difficult.

-When you call your loan servicer to discuss an issue of this nature, the questions can quickly get complicated, so you may have to call a couple of times before you get a service representative who is knowledgable enough to help you.
+When you call your loan servicer to discuss an issue of this nature, the questions can quickly get complicated, so you may have to call a couple of times before you get a service representative who is knowledgeable enough to help you.
 You may also have to call and ask to talk to a supervisor.

 Patiently talk through all of the information that you entered into the repayment estimator.
 Going through these steps with a helpful customer service representative can help identify errors on your end or the loan servicer’s end.